 I’m not the only one either, as freelance health and wellness writer Marygrace Taylor exercises the same mentality.
 Last year, she brought in $150K, while in 2016 and 2015, she teetered above the six-figure mark.
 Her workload comes from freelancing for publications, as well as corporate clients, healthcare writing and books.
 Sound like a lot to manage?
 It is, which is why a routine is a must to meet her client demands.

 “Keeping a regular schedule helps me be the most productive.
 It ensures that I do high quality work.
 Trying to write at night or on the weekends just doesn’t work for me.
 Of course one of the perks of freelancing is being able to set my own schedule, so sometimes I’ll wrap up early or start a little late or take the a surprise personal day.
 But usually if I take time off, I plan it in advance, just like I would if I was at an office job,” she shares.

 Having this regimented outlook allows her to exceed expectations and never fall short on an assignment — no matter how big or small.
 “Freelancers have a reputation for not always being the most reliable.
 I feel like just being someone who can always be counted on puts me at a big advantage.
 It’s helped me develop long-term relationships with many clients, to the point where I’ve been told that I’m their favorite writer or top choice,” she notes.
 “The compliments are nice, but more importantly, this means that editors and clients come to me with assignments instead of the other way around.
 So rather than having to spend valuable time pitching and marketing myself, I almost always have a steady flow of work coming my way.”

-Related articles for serious freelancers:
+Related articles for freelancers getting serious about their business: